Instant Pot Potatoes – A complete guide

 Instant Pot Russet Potatoes

-Finding ways to quickly get delicious and filling dishes on the table after a full day of online learning with my kids can feel like another chore which is why the Instant Pot is always my first step for a weeknight dinner.
+Finding ways to quickly prepare delicious and filling dishes after a full day of online learning with my kids can feel like another chore, which is why the Instant Pot is always my first step for a weeknight dinner.

 After finding the perfect balance for easily making sweet potatoes in the Instant Pot, my next step was to see if regular potatoes could be made just as easily.
 I love how making a filling and delicious side dish like these instant pot potatoes takes very little effort but provides a comforting dish everyone in my family enjoys.